nodescan-admin/Quasar-Supabase-E/README.md

 Notes:
 1) Login with Github and Google need to be enabled in Supabase
 2) If only an email address is provided when the registration is submitted MagicLink (email) login will be enabled.
-(Its not tested whether its possible to add a password later)
+(It's not tested whether it's possible to add a password later.)

-Any comments and suggestions to admin @ nodescan dot com
+Any comments and suggestions to admin @ nodescan dot com Thanks